Improving Your Linux System

 If you have a laptop, or if you can't obtain a sound-card having a hardware synthesizer, Qsynth (Fluidsynth) is your best choice.
 It has a bit more latency than a sound-card with a hardware synthesizer, but definitely less latency than the Java Sound synthesizer you have been using up to this point.
 On the plus-side for it, it actually sounds a little better than even the hardware synthesizers in a sound-card.

 It does require a somewhat fast machine.
 Basically, if the Java Sound synthesizer works on your machine, Qsynth/Fluidsynth will work even better.
 On my test machines, it works fine on a 900 megahertz speed machine, and I have made it work okay on a 450 megahertz machine whose CPU includes a Floating-Point Unit (FPU).
 I do use JACK (rather than PulseAudio) on slow machines, since it runs a lot more efficiently that way.

 Qsynth/Fluidsynth normally comes with the FluidR3_GM.sf2 soundfont, and works well with it.

-If you have less than 512 megabytes of RAM, you will have to use the smaller TimGM6mb.sf2 soundfont.
-With only 512 megabytes of RAM, in order to have more than one Qsynth engine (or a second copy of Fluidsynth running), at least one of them will have to use the small (TimGM6mb.sf2) soundfont.
+If you have limited RAM, you will have to use the smaller TimGM6mb.sf2 soundfont.
+With limited RAM, in order to have more than one Qsynth engine (or a second copy of Fluidsynth running), at least one of them will have to use the small (TimGM6mb.sf2) soundfont.

 On SUSe Linux, Fluidsynth was available (but with no soundfont), and its GUI interface (Qsynth) was not available.
 You can get around that by obtaining FluidR3_GM.sf2 from the link below: